creamlike1024/EasyLPAC/README.md

 ## Will it send notification automatically?

-No. Any notification generated from any operation(install, delete, enable, disable) on the profile will not be automatically processed.
+EasyLPAC will ask you to send notification after install or delete operation.

+Other notification(enable, disable) will not be automatically processed.
 You should process them manually in the Notification Tab

-Unless you remove notification manually, the notification will be kept in your eUICC, including those have been successfully processed.
+The notification will be kept in your eUICC, including those have been successfully processed.
+You should manually remove them or click confirm when the program asks you to remove them.